Amber Sutliff, licensed mental health counselor in the state of florida

 Eating Disorders and Body Image Distress

-Seeking therapy for an eating disorder does not require a specific weight or body size.
-Though someone struggling with an eating disorder may often be pre-occupied with body image and appearance, they are not defined by these factors.
-Far too many times, I have heard the association between eating disorders and someone needs to be a specific weight, body type, gender, age, or race.
-Eating disorder behaviors are more often that not how someone has learned to cope with their pain.
+Seeking therapy for body image distress or stress surrounding food does not require a specific weight or body size.
+Though someone struggling with disordered eating may often be pre-occupied with body image and appearance, they are not defined by these factors.
+Far too many times, I have heard the association between eating disorders and someone needing to be a specific weight, body type, gender, age, or race.
+Eating disorder behaviors are more often than not how someone has learned to cope with their pain.
 This may be through restriction (limiting food intake, counting calories, avoiding specific types of food), purging (self-induced vomiting, consistent laxative use, compulsive, excessive exercise), or binging (consistently consuming an excessive amount of food in one sitting to the point of discomfort /shame).
 These behaviors are done by individuals of all weight ranges, body sizes, genders, sexual orientations, races, and ages.
 I work with individuals ages 12 and up who fall into any of those categories.

 Complex Trauma